aws/aws-sdk-js-v3/clients/client-codecommit/README.md

 </li>
 <li>
 <p>
-<a>ListRepositories</a>, which lists all AWS CodeCommit repositories associated with your AWS account.</p>
+<a>ListRepositories</a>, which lists all CodeCommit repositories associated with your Amazon Web Services account.</p>
 </li>
 <li>
 <p>